 House Rewards will be given for those who consistently 'get it right', e.g. punctuality/room always clean/helpful/ polite/considerate etc. These can be 'cashed in' for snacks and treats.
-Your Houseparent will keep a log of all rewards given.

 Expectations

 The boarding house is your 'home from home' and all members of the house community need to work together so that everyone is safe, and can thrive in all they do.
 This means helping to make sure that everyone is able to get enough sleep, get their academic work completed to an excellent standard, fulfil their musical commitments and responsibilities, and have appropriate rest and relaxation time.